 My professional research interest was the modernization of water delivery systems (principally irrigation), i.e. retrofitting low-cost, solar-powered automation equipment onto existing measurement and control structures.
 I am also interested in the development of virtual river basins, and adding geoengineering features to watersheds and their avatars.
 I volunteer with several humanitarian groups (NGOs) including:

 - Engineers Without Borders,

 - Seee Institute (or SEEEME),

 - Interethnic Health Alliance,

 My volunteer work takes me regularly to the Navajo Nation and eastern African.
-Now that my grandchildren are getting older, I hope to take each on at least one foreign adventure.
+Now that my grandchildren are getting older, I hope to take each one on at least one foreign adventure.
 In June/July 2012, my granddaughter traveled with me to Uganda.
-She had a great time.

 One of things I enjoy doing when traveling is constructing playground equipment at rural underfunded schools.

-So far, my friends and I have installed approximately 20 swing sets in Uganda, Ethiopia, Cambodia, and the Navajo Nation.
-We’ve also installed elevated forts (with climbing walls), seesaws. volleyball equipment, and tether ball poles.
-We also distribute soccerballs, tetherballs, and volleyballs.
+So far, my friends and I have installed over 50 swing sets in Uganda, Ethiopia, Mozambique, Cambodia, Peru, Ecuador, Romania, and the Navajo Nation.
+We’ve also installed elevated forts (with climbing walls), climbing towers, monkey bars, seesaws. volleyball equipment, and tether ball poles.
+Additionally, we distribute soccerballs, tetherballs, and volleyballs.